-"Single family residential is the only use permitted in the Single Family Residential distinct.
+&quot;Single family residential is the only one personned in the Single Family Residential district.

-1) A detached dwelling may have less than the required side yard on one side if a ten-foot yard is provided by the adjacent use along the same lot line AND where the dwelling provides a ten-foot minimum side yeard along the other side 2) Parking subject to Article IX.
+1) A detailed dwelling may have less than the common side yard on one side if a ten-free yard is provided by the adjacent use along the same he line AND where the dwelling provides a ten-free memory side years along the other side.

-3) Cooperative Houses in existence at to time this Chapter is adopted, must submit a complete application for a Special Permit to the City Planning Boad within sit months of this Chapter's adoption
+2) Packing subject to Article IX.

-Accessory structures and uses are permitted pursuant to Section 300-31, Accessory Uses and Structures, as well as other applicable sections of this Chapter.
+3) Cooperative Houses in outstance at the time Chapter is adopted, must submit a complete application for a Special Former to the Cary Planting Board within an months of this Chapter's adoption Accessory structures and cases are permised pursuant to Section 300-31.
+Accessory Uses and Structures, as well as other applicable sections of tim Chapter.